 - His fertility is impacted by his lifestyle.
 Eating a healthy diet, exercising regularly, getting enough sleep, quitting smoking, and limiting or avoiding alcohol can increase his fertility

 - Heat is not good for his testicles.
 He should avoid tight boxers, placing his laptop on his lap, hot baths, etc. to keep his guys cool.
 Icing his testicles may even boost his sperm count and quality.
-(He’ll probably think that’s a prank, so send him this article and grab the man an ice pack.)
+(He’ll probably think that’s a prank, so send him this article about icing testicles for fertility and grab the man an ice pack.)